- State why social and emotional competence is a protective factor that prevents abuse and neglect.

 Teach

-Recent reviews of research suggest that focusing on social and emotional competence in child development and school-age programs increases children’s self-perceptions, positive social behaviors, and academic achievement.
+Recent reviews of research suggest that focusing on social and emotional competence (sometimes referred to as social and emotional health) in child development and school-age programs increases children’s self-perceptions, positive social behaviors, and academic achievement.
 It also results in a significant reduction in problem behavior.

 By promoting social and emotional competence, your programs have the potential to have a measurable impact on families.
 What does this have to do with preventing child abuse and neglect in center settings, though?
 The answer is simple: when staff members see each interaction as an opportunity to build a positive relationship, they are more likely to view children positively.
 They are more likely to see behaviors as communication: